-Tell Me More: How Caste And Gender Influence Access to Health With Dr. Sylvia Karpagam
+Tell Me More: Talking How Caste And Gender Influence Access to Health With Dr. Sylvia Karpagam

 Dr. Sylvia Karpagam: Our healthcare system is heavily fragmented and doctor-centric.
 This doctor is often a dominant caste male doctor, and everyone else is secondary.
 This is never how a healthcare system should be — for example, it would be very difficult for a doctor to function without a pharmacist or a nurse.
 Often, the people who are most ignored in this structure are people who work to maintain the hospital — the housekeeping staff, the people working in mortuaries, the ambulance drivers, and the sanitation workers who handle to hospital waste.

 Most of these workers are from Dalit communities and are taken on a contract basis.
 They don’t benefit from labor laws and face exploitation, threats, and harassment if they attempt to unionize.
 Union leaders are bullied and thrown out of their jobs.
-Yes, there are social and legal mechanisms that ensure that exploitation doesn’t happen, but many of such mechanisms are not accessible by these workers.
-This became worse during the pandemic — we spoke to a lot of workers and realized they didn’t have basic help — India may boast about how technologically advanced it is, but look at the carts full of waste that workers have to push.
-Imagine the effect this would have on their health.
+Yes, there are social and legal mechanisms that ensure that exploitation doesn’t happen, but many of such mechanisms are not accessible to these workers.
+This became worse during the pandemic — we spoke to a lot of workers and realized they didn’t have basic even basic PPE kits or ergonomically designed equipment — India may boast about how technologically advanced it is, but look at the carts full of waste that workers have to push.
+Imagine the effect this work would have on their health.
 Even then, these workers do not receive work-related healthcare support or insurance, or even basic protective equipment.
 When these workers died of Covid19, they didn’t receive any compensation either.
-I think this is a huge issue from both a public health and a labor laws perspective — a lot of this happens to Dalit women and we need to take cognizance of it.
+I think this is a huge issue from both a public health, occupational hazards and a labor laws perspective — a lot of this happens to Dalit women and we need to take cognizance of it.

 But none of us see this as a social problem that deserves attention and participation because, well, how many of us are choosing hospitals by virtue of how well they treat their workers?